cloud-gov/cg-site/content/apps/cloning.md

 1. Use [manifest inheritance](http://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html#multi-manifests) to do any necessary configuration.
 1. Run `cf push <NEW_APP_NAME> -f <PATH_TO_MANIFEST>`.
+1. Make sure to run any necessary database setup commands, etc.

 ## If you don't have a manifest